Tolkium/LightNovelScraper/README.md

 python LightNovelScraper.py --debug  # See all processing details
 ```

+## Second Important Note

-**Please Note**: This is a hobby project created for legitimate use cases, such as:
+ This is a hobby project created for legitimate use cases, such as:

 - Using advanced Text-to-Speech solutions for personal audio enjoyment